Allen517/alp-baselines/README.md

 * STUL
 ```
-Citation: ``Wei Chen, Hongzhi Yin, Weiqing Wang, Lei Zhao, Wen Hua, and Xiaofang Zhou.
+Wei Chen, Hongzhi Yin, Weiqing Wang, Lei Zhao, Wen Hua, and Xiaofang Zhou.
 (2017).
 Exploiting spatio-temporal user behaviors for user linkage.
 Proceedings of
-the 2017 ACM on Conference on Information and Knowledge Management - CIKM (pp. 517–526)``
+the 2017 ACM on Conference on Information and Knowledge Management - CIKM (pp. 517–526)
 ```

 * HYDRA